Palouse Photo Workshop

 The exact itinerary will be kept flexible to account for the weather and current conditions.
 We will optimize our time for the best possible photography.
 The itinerary below is just an example of what you can expect.
 If we shoot the night skies, we will likely skip sunrise the following morning.

-- Day 3 (Sun June 14): We are up early again for sunrise at an iconic lone tree.
-After that we find some old houses, horses, and wildflowers to shoot.
+- Day 3: We are up early again for sunrise at an iconic lone tree.
+After that we find some old houses, barns, and wildflowers to shoot.
 We return to the hotel for breakfast and another post-processing session.
 We go out again mid-afternoon since big puffy white clouds are coming in.
 They complement the yellow canola fields perfectly!
 After a quick dinner, we go to Palouse Falls to photograph the sunset over the deep canyon.
 The skies clear shortly after sunset and we stay out to photograph the Milky Way over the falls.

-- Day 4 (Mon June 15): Even though we are tired, the group decides to wake up for sunrise.
-We do our final morning shoot in the Palouse and then return to the hotel for breakfast.
+- Day 4: Even though we are tired, the group decides to wake up for sunrise.
+We do our final morning shoot in the countryside and then return to the hotel for breakfast.
 The workshop will conclude by 11AM and we'll say our final goodbyes.

 - All Ground Transportation